Q1: How many new member teenagers (students) are added to the program every year?

 Q5: What if you start toastmasters at an older age?

 A: That is fine.
-We have several examples of kids starting at older age ranging from 13-17 years, and they have done well.
-One advantage of joining when a kid is older is more maturity.
-It makes it easier for him or her to pick up the ideas and implement them.
+We have several examples of teenagers starting at older ages ranging from 14-17 years, and they have done well.
+One advantage of joining when you are older is more maturity.
+It makes it easier for you to pick up the ideas and implement them.

 The Toastmasters curriculum has a vital emotional component to it.
 From our experience, some kids would do better starting a bit later than others.
 However, there is no way for us coaches to figure and give recommendations one way or the other.
 When there is room in the program and kids meet the age requirement, we will take them.

 When you start early, you are learning and using these ideas and skills at a younger age.
-However, if you are looking at investing a couple of years into this, are you better off spending time when a kid is 12-14 years old compared to when he/she is 14-16 years old?
-There is no one answer there that we can use for all cases; Every kid, every individual is different.
+However, if you are looking at investing a couple of years into this, are you better off spending time when a kid is 13-15 years old than when he/she is 15-17 years old?
+There is no one answer that we can use for all cases; every kid, every individual is different.

 In general, no need to think or worry that you will miss out on any part of the opportunity if you start at an older age.